The Education Inspection Framework (EIF)

 Additional resources to support you

-- On the 10 June 2019, Ofsted held a webinar for childminders on the 'Education Inspection Framework: Inspecting the substance of education'.
+- On the 30 September 2019, Ofsted held a webinar for childminders on 'What do inspectors look for?
 You can view the webinar below.